A guide to NRATV: NRA's news outlet is a hybrid of Breitbart and Infowars

 Stinchfield: NRATV airs live 10-minute updates weekdays at the top of every hour from 9 a.m. to 1 p.m.
 EST covering news of the day.
 Hosted by Texas-based radio personality Grant Stinchfield, the updates include a variety of regular guests -- usually other NRATV hosts, as well as a variety of conservative and pro-Second Amendment guests.
 While claiming to tackle “the issues the mainstream media won’t,” Stinchfield typically serves as an outlet to fearmonger over refugees, advocate for Trump’s planned border wall and other policies, repeat anti-Muslim talking points in the midst of a terror attacks, and relentlessly push for the loosest possible gun laws.

-Hot Mic: The newest addition to NRATV’s programming, Bill Whittle’s Hot Mic airs every Monday through Thursday from 5 to 5:30 p.m.
-The show says it “takes a look at left-wing pop culture’s war on our freedom and rights,” but it routinely veers off topic to discuss race, with African-Americans bearing the brunt of criticism.
-Whittle has repeatedly slammed Black Lives Matter for focusing on police brutality instead of black-on-black homicide, has claimed “90 percent or more of the racial problems that we have in this country are manufactured by the left,” and has accused both cities run by Democrats and mainstream news organizations of being racist.
+Hot Mic: Bill Whittle’s Hot Mic aired every Monday through Thursday from 5 to 5:30 p.m.
+The show said it “takes a look at left-wing pop culture’s war on our freedom and rights,” but it routinely veered off topic to discuss race, with African-Americans bearing the brunt of criticism.
+Whittle repeatedly slammed Black Lives Matter for focusing on police brutality instead of black-on-black homicide, claimed “90 percent or more of the racial problems that we have in this country are manufactured by the left,” and accused both cities run by Democrats and mainstream news organizations of being racist.
 On the topic of pop culture, Whittle claimed left-wing entertainment is unaccepting of Christianity, treats Republicans the way Nazis treated Jews, and that awards shows undeservingly honor African-American actors and films.
-Whittle also appears as a regular guest on the 1 p.m. edition of Stinchfield.
+Whittle also appeared as a regular guest on the 1 p.m. edition of Stinchfield.
 NRATV did not pick up Hot Mic for a second season after its last episode was posted on September 14, 2017.
 Whittle confirmed he was no longer an NRATV contributor during the September 29, 2017, edition of Stinchfield.

 Cam & Co.: Hosted by Cam Edwards, a holdover from NRA News, this is NRATV’s three-hour talk radio format weekday afternoon program, airing daily from 2 to 5 p.m.
 Edwards spends his show interviewing conservative pundits, journalists and columnists as well as pro-Second Amendment advocates and NRA Institute for Legislative Actions officials.
 Edwards endlessly pushes the debunked notion that increased gun ownership and availability typically make people and communities safer, routinely highlights the crime rates of cities including Chicago, St. Louis, and Baltimore to argue against gun safety laws, and rejects any attempt to propose common sense gun regulation as an infringement on liberties and freedom.
 Cam & Co. also runs daily segments on instances of self-defense with guns that give the false impression that guns are more often used to prevent, rather than commit, crime.
 Edwards spends a good amount of his show on non-Second Amendment issues, most recently pushing for the repeal of Obamacare and complaining that gun violence supposedly gets more media coverage than the opioid epidemic.

-The DL With Dana Loesch: Before being named NRA national spokesperson in February, Dana Loesch hosted the first season of a pre-recorded show called The DL.
+The DL With Dana Loesch: Before being named NRA national spokesperson in February 2017, Dana Loesch hosted the first season of a pre-recorded show called The DL.
 About 10 minutes long, each episode included commentary from other NRATV hosts, NRATV commentators, and conservative journalists.
 Episodes of The DL attempted to paint gun violence prevention in a negative light by highlighting the effort’s “racist” history as well as hyping anecdotal claims of increases in female and LGBTQ gun ownership.
 In the last few episodes of the show’s only season, The DL advocated for gun ownership “in an age of terrorism” despite statistics that prove this practice is misguided.
 Loesch is also a regular guest on the noon update of Stinchfield.
 The DL is set to be replaced by a new show featuring Dana Loesch where she says she will take on the "lying" media.